1.1. Permanent deformation and factors affecting it

 1.2.
 Problems caused by permanent deformation

-The ROADEX project has shown that in the Northern Periphery permanent deformation is the main cause of undesirable rutting on low volume roads.
+The ROADEX project has shown that in the Northern Periphery permanent deformation is the main cause of undesirable rutting on low volume roads but according to recent results in Finland it has also a big role in rut development in highly trafficked roads.
 This rutting causes many kinds of problems to road users and road owners.

 Traffic safety and truck driver health issues